MattKevan/kevan-11ty/src/articles/2018-09-24-can-an-artificial-intelligence-be-unreasonable.md

 Like most communities, Mumsnetters have developed their own particular slang and abbreviations, the knowledge of which is vital to fully understand what’s going on.
 Here's a quick primer: DH is ‘dear husband’, OH is ‘other half’, DD is ‘dear daughter’, DS is ‘dear son’, MIL is ‘mother in law’, CF is ‘cheeky fucker’.
 You get the idea.

-The question was: could an AI be just as unreasonable as an angry sleep-deprived parent?
+Inspired by Janelle Shane's [AI Wierdness blog]([Title](https://www.aiweirdness.com/)), I wondered: could an AI be just as unreasonable as an angry sleep-deprived parent?

 After training a neural network on around 35,000 AIBU thread titles, it turns out that yes, yes it can.